dmabery/dltn.io/posts/7 Life Lessons from The Splendid and the Vile by E b9dec253ec3e4ae88db4ff1c4439de90_fixed.md

 ---
-Title: "7 Life Lessons from "The Splendid and the Vile" by Erik Larson"
+Title: "7 Life Lessons from 'The Splendid and the Vile' by Erik Larson"
 Tags: ['221b']
 Date: "April 4, 2023"
 Description: "What Churchill, London, and life during the Blitz taught me about human nature."